NexusMutual/docs/docs/overview/cover-products/protocol-cover.md

 ### Proof of loss

-When someone who holds Protocol Cover suffers a loss of funds, they can file a claim, as outlined below, and claims assessors will review the claim submission to determine whether the claim is valid.
+When you hold Protocol Cover and suffer a loss of funds, you can file a claim, as outlined below, and claims assessors will review the claim submission to determine whether the claim is valid.

 For Protocol Cover claims, on-chain proof of loss is required.
-A member will file a claim and either sign a transaction using their affected address or send a 0 value transaction with their affected address to prove they own and control that address.
+You will file a claim and either sign a transaction using your affected address or send a 0 value transaction with your affected address to prove you own and control that address.

-Once a member proves they own and control the affected address, claims assessors can review the on-chain history associated with that address to determine:
+Once you prove that you own and control the affected address, claims assessors can review the on-chain history associated with the address to determine:
 * If funds were deposited when the loss event occurred
 * If the cover was active when the loss event occurred
-* If the member suffered a loss of funds and, if so, the amount of funds that were lost
+* If you suffered a loss of funds and, if so, the amount of funds that were lost

 ## Claims process

 After an exploit occurs, you will need to wait 72 hours for the cool-down period to pass.
-The cool-down period only applies for Protocol Cover claims.
+The cool-down period applies for Protocol Cover claims.
 1. If you hold Protocol Cover at the time the exploit occurs, you can submit a claim with supporting evidence, otherwise referred to as proof of loss.
     * You will choose to either sign a message from the affected address or send a 0 value transaction from the affected address to prove you own and control the affected address.
     * You will be able to include written details, links to supporting documentation, and/or upload screenshots or other files in the Incident Details portion of the claim submission process.